The Summer Research Program in Genomics (SRPG)

 - emphasis on scientific communication

-team-building and social events in dynamic, historic Boston area
+- team-building and social events in the dynamic, historic Boston area

 - must major in physical, biological or computer sciences, engineering, or mathematics

-must be a US citizen or permanent resident, and an underrepresented minority
+must be a US citizen or permanent resident

-Please visit our FAQ page to learn more about the components of the SRPG application and steps to prepare for the application process.For more information, contact:
+Please visit our FAQ to learn more about the parts of our application and what you can do now to prepare.For more information, contact:

 Broad Institute of MIT and Harvard